Frank Bonilla

 Frank Bonilla (February 3, 1925 – December 28, 2010) was an American academic of Puerto Rican descent who became a leading figure in Puerto Rican Studies.
-After earning his doctorate from Harvard University, where his dissertation was supervised by Talcott Parsons, he had held faculty positions at Massachusetts Institute of Technology, Stanford University and the City University of New York.
-He is a key figure in the establishment of the Puerto Rican Hispanic Leadership Forum and the Center for Puerto Rico Studies at the City University of New York.
+After earning his doctorate from Harvard University, where his dissertation was supervised by Talcott Parsons, he held faculty positions at Massachusetts Institute of Technology, Stanford University, and the City University of New York.
+He was a key figure in the establishment of the Puerto Rican Hispanic Leadership Forum and the Center for Puerto Rico Studies at the City University of New York.

 Early life and education

 Bonilla was born in New York City in 1925.
 His parents were both from Puerto Rico and had moved to the United States early in their lives.
-His mother emigrated to the United States in hopes of attending college, and his father had been a cigar maker and had served in the U.S. Cavalry.
-They were on the same boat going to the United States, and it was there where they met and began their courtship.
+His mother emigrated to the United States in hopes of attending college, while his father, a former cigar maker and U.S. Cavalry serviceman, was on the same ship.
+The two met during the voyage and began a relationship.

 Bonilla was raised around East Harlem, a neighborhood full of diversity of culture and race.
 He said that children were very often exposed to multiple languages at an early age and that they became bilingual to interact with people in their day-to-day lives.
 Bonilla spent his first years of high school attending a Franciscan high school in Illinois, where he showed academic and leadership skills.
 His favorite subjects were classical Greek, Latin, Spanish, French, and German.
 He was also elected President of his class.
 Bonilla then transferred to Morris High School (Bronx, New York).